-1) Borrower A is paid monthly and has student loan repayments deducted from their salary each month.

-In November Borrower A's employer reports an in-year positive adjustment.
+- 1) Borrower A is paid monthly and has student loan repayments deducted from their salary each month. - In November Borrower A's employer reports an in-year positive adjustment to account for a missed earlier repayment.
 The date of adjustment is reported to HMRC as 20th November.
-On receipt of the adjustment from HMRC SLC apply the payment to Borrower A's loan on the 20th November as reported by HMRC.

-2) Borrower B is paid monthly and has student loan repayments deducted from their salary each month.
+On receipt of the adjustment SLC apply the payment to Borrower A's loan on the 20th November as reported by HMRC. - 2) Borrower B is paid monthly and has student loan repayments deducted from their salary each month.

-In December Borrower B's employer reports an in-year negative adjustment.
+In December Borrower B's employer reports an in-year negative adjustment to correct an error in reporting from earlier in the tax year.
 The date of adjustment is reported to HMRC as 10th December.
 SLC allocate the negative adjustment to remove the erroneous amount from Borrower B's loan with a transaction date of 10th December as reported by HMRC.